ruben69695/ruben69695/README.md

 ### Hi there 👋

 :microphone: I'm Rubén Arrebola, from Barcelona, Spain.
-I'm software developer, focused mainly in :underage::volcano:  backend  but also interested in :rose:  frontend development.
+I'm software developer, focused mainly in backend :underage::volcano:  but also interested in frontend development :rose: .

 :computer: My code is mainly written in C# and Python but I'm always opened to learn new languages and frameworks to adapt me to the market.